Credit card bills, student loan debt and mortgage debt are weighing down most Americans, and it's all getting more expensive.

 Once the largest debt is paid off, you can focus on the second-largest debt, and so on.
 Crushing your big debts first can save you a mountain of money in interest charges.

 Although the avalanche method is the more rational way to pay off debt, people aren’t always that rational.
+That’s where the debt snowball method comes in.

 A team of Kellogg School researchers found that people with large credit card balances were more likely to pay down their entire debt if they focused first on paying off the smaller balances.